node-modules/oss-client/README.md

     - 'Content-Encoding' object content encoding for download, e.g.: `Content-Encoding: gzip`
     - 'Expires' expires time for download, an absolute date and time. e.g.: `Tue, 08 Dec 2020 13:49:43 GMT`
     - [x-oss-server-side-encryption]
-    Specify the server-side encryption algorithm used to upload each part of this object,Type: string, Valid value: AES256 `x-oss-server-side-encryption: AES256`<br>
+    Specify the server-side encryption algorithm used to upload each part of this object,Type: string, Valid value: AES256 `x-oss-server-side-encryption: AES256`
-    if use in browser you should be set cors expose header x-oss-server-side-encryption
     - See more: [InitiateMultipartUpload](https://help.aliyun.com/document_detail/31992.html?#title-wh0-a2h-rur)

 Success will return: